pamplonafala/Summer/README.md

 ### How to play

--Click the numbers in the middle to lock/unlock them.
+- Click the numbers in the middle to lock/unlock them.

--Mouse over the outside ring to see the current sum of that line/column
+- Mouse over the outside ring to see the current sum of that line/column

--The ouside ring shows the needed values and will tell if the sum of the unlocked numbers is correct
+- The ouside ring shows the needed values and will tell if the sum of the unlocked numbers is correct

--Have fun!
+- Have fun!

 ## Code
 I wrote this code on a ProcessingJS environment at KhanAcademy.